Skip to main content

 Visualizing your data is a powerful way to uncover insights, track key performance indicators (KPIs), and make data-driven decisions with confidence.
 With Polar, you have access to robust visualization tools that enable you to customize your reports and dashboards, integrate multiple data sources, and share insights with your team seamlessly.
 In this guide, we’ll walk you through the process of visualizing your data in Polar Analytics.

-The Key Indicators dashboard allows you to visualize metrics and track how they shift over time using charts.
+You can add Key Indicator Sections to dashboards to visualize metrics and track how they shift over time using charts.
 Here’s how to enable and use these visualizations:

 Once enabled, individual trend lines for each metric will appear, offering a clear view of performance over time compared to your Targets.
 These visualizations provide valuable context for analyzing trends within a specific time period.